BernhardPosselt/presentations/slides/selenium.md

 ---

-# How Does Selenium Work
+# Bare Minimum Frontend Testing

+Library + Browser Driver = 😑

 * Browser Drivers implement the [WebDriver Protocol](https://w3c.github.io/webdriver/) (REST + JSON) and know how to automate the browser
 * Language bindings for the WebDriver API are usually maintained under the Selenium umbrella

 ---

-# Utilities
+# Utilities Take Care of the Heavy Lifting

+Library + Utilities + Browser Driver = 😍

 * Selenium Server is an optional proxy to launch and automate the drivers remote or locally
 * WebDriverManager handles downloading and installing all relevant executables and browser drivers and itself offers an API to launch the selenium server
-* Your test suite (Protractor/WebdriverIO/Nightwatch/etc) is usually a wrapper on top of the Selenium language bindings and your favorite test suite tool (e.g. Jasmine)
+* Your test runner (Protractor/WebdriverIO/Nightwatch/etc) is usually a wrapper on top of the Selenium language bindings and your favorite test suite tool (e.g. Jasmine)

 ---

-# Example: Protractor
+# Test Runner Example: Protractor

+Comes with built in Angular support and utilities

 ![](https://www.protractortest.org/img/components.png)

 ---

-# Using Locators
+# API: Using Locators

 Depends on your [abstraction layer](https://www.protractortest.org/#/api?view=ProtractorBy)